 The Petitioner has been accorded procedural rights as an owner of real property within the City of Scottsdale.
-It has sufficiently demonstrated that it has suffered procedural injury-in-fact when FAA terminated Step Two without complying with the procedure under the Administrative Procedure Act, by failing to articulate a rationale between the facts FAA found and its decision.
-Scottsdale.Br., pp.34, 36, 60; U.S. Air Tour Ass'n v.
-F.A.A., 298 F.3d 997, 1005 (D.C.
+It has sufficiently demonstrated that it has suffered procedural injury-in-fact when FAA terminated Step Two without complying with the procedures under the Administrative Procedure Act and failed to articulate a rationale between the facts FAA found and its decision.
+Scottsdale.Br., pp.34, 36, 60; U.S. Air Tour Ass 'n v.
+F.A.A., 298 F.3d 997, 1005

+(D.C.
 Cir.
 2002)(citing Administrative Procedure Act, 5 U.S.C. § 706(2)(A)).

-While Scottsdale had no expectation as to a specific outcome regarding a departure route change because of Step Two, Scottsdale expected that some change or that FAA would provide a reasoned explanation of FAA's termination of Step Two and provide environmental analyses of its decision, both of which were of substantial value to Scottsdale.
-Such reasoned explanation, which FAA denied, would have allowed Scottsdale to exercise its police power to adopt environmental ordinances or re-establish zoning to protect its real property and economic interests.
-Scott Decl. ¶¶ 5-9; Scottsdale.Br., p.9 ¶1, 32; AR72.
+While Scottsdale had no expectation as to a specific outcome regarding a departure route change resulting from Step Two, Scottsdale expected some change, or that FAA would provide a reasoned explanation of its termination of Step Two and provide environmental analyses of its decision.
+Any of these outcomes would have been of substantial value to Scottsdale.
+Such reasoned explanation, which FAA did not provide to Scottsdale, would have allowed Scottsdale to exercise its police power to adopt environmental ordinances or re-establish zoning to protect its real property and economic interests.
+Scott Decl. ¶¶ 5-9; Scottsdale.Br., p.9 ¶1, 32; A1959.